-338 Fellesson and Roman (2016).
+Fellesson and Roman (2016).

-337 Statskontoret (2014).
+Statskontoret (2014).

-339 Hashmi et al. (2014).
+Hashmi et al. (2014).
 Full report: Birdsall and Kharas (2014).

 burden of partner countries, and 8 for transparency and learning - that is, satisfactory or good in the three last indicators, less well in efficiency.
 The composition of the indicators is of course open to discussion.
 Efficiency contains a sub-indicator measuring the degree to which aid is directed towards well-governed countries.
 This reflects the results of Burnside and Dollar and others who have claimed that aid works best in countries with good governance performance, but as we have seen, these results have been questioned.
 Even if they are correct, there may be political reasons for allocating funds on the basis of other criteria.
 On the other hand, there is reason to take seriously the implicit criticism of Sweden's inability to concentrate its efforts country-wise or sector-wise, which has also been noted by other observers.
-Hand the serious servers and the serious of the concentrate its efforts country-wise or sector-wise, which has also been noted by other observers.
+The satisfactory of t

-The OECD mid-term review of Sweden's development cooperation also expressed satisfaction regarding Sweden's achievements in general, and progress since the preceding evaluation.342
+The OECD mid-term review of Sweden's development cooperation also expressed satisfaction regarding Sweden's achievements in general, and progress since the preceding evaluation.